2020 Nashville bombing: Subsequent suspicious vehicles

 On the same day as the bombing, police in Cincinnati, Ohio, shut down streets downtown for a few hours while investigating an RV that appeared to have its engine running outside a federal building, citing the Nashville incident as a reason for the high level of caution.
 The RV turned out to have a generator mounted to it in operation, which produced a sound reminiscent of a running engine.

 On December 27, a section of U.S. Highway 231 in nearby Wilson County, Tennessee, was shut down because a box truck was playing audio "similar to what was heard" before the bombing.
 The truck was traveling north from the Walterhill community in Rutherford County along Highway 231 when it was pulled over.
 The Rutherford County Sheriff's Department arrested the driver and no explosives were found.
 He was charged with two felony counts of filing a false report and one of tampering with evidence, and held on $500,000 bond.

 On December 31, police evacuated and cordoned off downtown Lexington, Kentucky, because of a suspicious RV parked in the area.
 An officer spotted the RV and, citing concerns ensuing from the Nashville bombing, brought in an explosives-sniffing dog to inspect it.
 The dog indicated that the RV contained explosives, prompting the evacuations.
 The scene was declared clear two hours later after no explosives were found and police had found the driver.

 Affected residents and businesses

 Over 60 different buildings, including both commercial and residential properties, were affected by the blast.
 Over 1,000 people were left jobless, and over 400 local residents were displaced from their homes.
 Over a third of all directly affected buildings remained temporarily or permanently closed a year later.
 Of those that were shuttered, several cited hardship from both the blast and the COVID-19 pandemic as factors.
 Among those closed were the George Jones Museum and Bar, The Old Spaghetti Factory, a Hooters, and a franchise of The Melting Pot.
 Some affected businesses, such as the Coyote Ugly Saloon, remained temporarily closed for extended periods, while others were forced to move out of their 2nd Avenue venues.

+Recovery

+After the bombing, the Metropolitan Development and Housing Agency, aka the MDHA, closed Second Ave to rebuild the affected buildings.
+On December 22, 2025, just three days before the fifth anniversary of the bombing, the street was reopened to the public, although some buildings remain closed as of June 2026.